yuanshunning/pickit-docs/docs/robot-integrations/socket/index.rst

 -------------------

-To guarantee correct interpretation of the data on both the robot and the Pick-it side, the following metadata is always sent along with the
+To guarantee correct interpretation of the data on both the robot and the Pickit side, the following metadata is always sent along with the
 structures:

 ::